Andy Murray battles from two sets down to beat Yoshihito Nishioka in US Open thriller

 It is Murray’s 10th career comeback win from two sets down but the first time he has achieved the feat since 2016.

 "I'm tired.
-My toes are the worst part,” said Murray, who will face Felix Auger Aliassime or Thiago Monteiro in the next round.
+My toes are the worst part,” said Murray, who will face Canadian youngster Felix Auger Aliassime in the next round after he beat Thiago Monteiro in four sets.

 "The big toes on both sides are pretty beat up.
 I did all right physically.
 At the beginning of the match I was apprehensive about playing a long match because I hadn't played one for a while.
 I had to start putting the after-burners on and I managed to get through it."